Noah230285/InputBinding-Package/Documentation~/com.utility_essentials.ui_toolkit_utility.md

 # Input Binding

-**In order to use this package you will need to have UI Tookit Utility installed**
+**In order to use this package you will need to have [**UI Toolkit Utility**](https://github.com/Noah230285/UIToolkitUtility-Package.git) installed**

 There are two primary parts to this package.
 The first is runtime input rebinding via [**UIToolkit**](https://docs.unity3d.com/Manual/UIElements.html), the second is binding input paths to textures to use as representative icons.
-These bindings occur through unity's [**new input system**](https://docs.unity3d.com/Packages/com.unity.inputsystem@1.8/manual/index.html), so any project that wants to make use of these features will need to utilise that system for their inputs.
-To use this package its highly recommended that you have at least some intermediate knowledge of unity's [**UIToolkit**](https://docs.unity3d.com/Manual/UIElements.html) and [**InputSystem**](https://docs.unity3d.com/Packages/com.unity.inputsystem@1.8/manual/index.html) packages.
+These bindings occur through unity's [**new input system**](https://docs.unity3d.com/Packages/com.unity.inputsystem@1.8/manual/index.html), so any project that wants to make use of these features will need to utilize that system for their inputs.
+To use this package it's highly recommended that you have at least some intermediate knowledge of Unity's [**UIToolkit**](https://docs.unity3d.com/Manual/UIElements.html) and [**InputSystem**](https://docs.unity3d.com/Packages/com.unity.inputsystem@1.8/manual/index.html) packages.

 [**Input Remapping**](#input-remapping)\
 [&emsp;> **1.
 Initial setup**](#initial-setup)\